Dennis the Menace and Gnasher: Television and video

 Dennis's first regular TV appearance was in the puppet series The Beano's Dennis the Menace and Gnasher Show, which aired on TCC, starting in 1990.
 The show was directed by Bob Harvey and written by Mike Barfield, with artwork by John Bonner.
 John Du Prez composed the punk-style theme music.
 Dennis and the other characters were voiced by Logan Murray.
 The first series featured only Dennis, Gnasher and Walter.
 The second series in 1991 added Mum and Dad.

 Dennis appears alongside other Beano characters in the 1993 made-for-television/direct-to-video release, The Beano Video, which was aired on ITV.
 Dennis was voiced by Susan Sheridan.
 All the stories were adapted from previous Beano strips.

 Dennis appears once again in The Beano Videostars, which aired on ITV in 1994.
 In this film, several Beano characters attend a premiere in which a brand new Beano film is being shown.
 Dennis arrives in his "Menace-Mobile" with Gnasher and pelts the presenter with tomatoes in his usual menacing fashion.
 He was voiced by Mark Pickard.

-Dennis was the main character of a 1996 TV series originally titled Dennis the Menace, but changed in the second season to Dennis & Gnasher.
+Dennis was the main character of a 1996 TV series originally titled Dennis the Menace, but it changed in the second season to Dennis & Gnasher.
 This version of Dennis still gets up to the same old tricks.
 Throughout the whole series, he does not use a catapult or peashooter and is often far more heroic than the Beano version.
 The show ran for two seasons and was shown on TCC, CBBC and Fox Kids.
 Richard Pearce voiced Dennis in this series.